Open House: Will the dalit CM face ensure resolution of Dalit issues & poverty, beyond populist measures?

 Political system need extensive reforms

 As the polling date to Punjab Assembly is getting nearer, political parties are leaving no stone unturned to garner votes to their favour.
 This time, it is a multi pronged contest among candidates as pre-poll alliances are far less.
 Now that the election campaign is at full momentum, political parties are making various strategies and offering all kinds of sops to allure voters.
 To fetch favour of 40 per cent SC/ST population of the state, every party is proposing higher berths to them in government, on coming to power.
 As the winning margins in these polls are anticipated so close, they are all out to polarise the society on volatile line of caste, creed and religion for electoral gains.
 Surprisingly, the major issues like mounting debt burden & depleting groundwater concerning the State are left to occupy the back seat.
 After declaration of next CM’s face by AAP and SAD, Congress party has also announced incumbent CM Channi as their face for another term.
 Though the objective is to attract Dalit votes by signalling to address their core issues, it is paradoxical to predict that the communal card may tilt the electoral balance to their side, since the party is fighting broad dissent over ticket allocation besides anti incumbency.
-Notwithstanding some improvements in the past, our political system still demands extensive reforms, where division of votes on caste and creed basis has to be curbed.
+Notwithstanding some improvements in the past, our political system still demands extensive reforms, where division of votes on caste & creed basis has to be curbed.
+Also, mushroom growth of political parties without material presence creating complicity in electioneering process, needs to be reviewed .
+Broadly speaking, without any clear road map to fulfil the poll promises, the woes of common man will not end.
+It is, therefore, vital that the command of the state should vest in the hands of capable CM but equally significant is to act with a defined and collective vision for the welfare of entire society, that comprises of electorates with varied ethnicity and plurality.

 Nirmaljit Singh Chatrath